FGMEMBERS/AvroVulcanB2/readme.txt

 ====================

-The Avro Vulcan was probably the most famous of the U.K. V-force aircraft, originally deisgned to deliver atomic weapson in the early 1950s.
+The Avro Vulcan was probably the most famous of the U.K. V-force aircraft, originally deisgned to deliver atomic weapons in the early 1950s.
 A huge four-engined, subsonic delta bomber, it was originally designed for high-level delivery.
 Due to improvements in Russion AA technology, the V-force was re-trained for low-level flying, for which the Vulcan proved to have a much more